This plant may be available to buy

 The latest recommendation for citrus is a bag labeled 8-3-9 or 8-2-10 and it should have at least 3% magnesium.
 See the back of the bag for other nutrients (minor elements) and their quantities.
 Minor elements are critical for citrus health.
 See our citrus article for more information

 Citrus is not a tropical (as most people believe) but a Mediterranean plant.
-South Florida soils are terrible for citrus.
-For good fruit and healthy trees, buy a bag of citrus food
+Unfertilized South Florida soils are terrible for citrus.
+For good fruit and healthy trees, buy citrus food

-4. The only remotely "universal" fertilizer type is palm fertilizer
+5. The only remotely "universal" fertilizer type is a quality palm fertilizer

-Palm fertilizer is now the ONLY remaining fertilizer you can buy that reliably has "minor elements" in the mix.
+Palm fertilizer is now the about the only remaining fertilizer you can buy that reliably has "minor elements" in the mix.
 Minor elements include iron, zinc, manganese, magnesium, boron, etc..

 In the past two years, even palm fertilizers have degraded in content.
-Many palm fertilizers now are almost "junk" in quality.
+Read the labels for contents.
 Remember, cheap price = cheap contents (food value)

 The latest University of Florida recommendation for palms is to use 8-4-12.
 Palm fertilizer should automatically include 3-4% of both magnesium and manganese